How Much House Can I Afford with a $60k Salary?

 Introduction

-Purchasing a home involves multiple financial considerations, such as your income, debt-to-income ratio, down payment, credit score, and interest rates.
-Understanding these factors will help you determine the price range of homes that fit within your budget.
+Buying a house calls for many financial decisions including your income, debt-to-income ratio, down payment, credit score, and interest rates.
+Knowing these elements will enable you to ascertain the variety of houses that would be within your means.

 Understanding the Factors that Determine Affordability